A Transdisciplinary Approach for Generating Synthetic but Realistic Domestic Sex Trafficking Networks: Introduction

-Dank et al.\ \citep{dank2014estimating} conducted a comprehensive analysis of the prevalence of sex trafficking in eight major cities in the United States of America (USA).
+\cite{dank2014estimating} conducted a comprehensive analysis of the size and structure of the commercial sex economy in eight major cities in the United States of America (USA).
 As part of this study, they investigated the operations of sex trafficking, as well as how victims are recruited and managed.
 They also qualitatively describe how traffickers are socially connected to share information.
 They noted, from interviews with both traffickers and law enforcement, that traffickers are highly networked socially, but rarely form business partnerships.
 This work helps to set the foundation for creating realistic domestic sex trafficking networks.

-Veldhuizen-Ochodnicanova and Jeglic \citep{veldhuizen2021madams} explore sex trafficking networks with female traffickers by analysing publicly available federally prosecuted case files.
+\cite{veldhuizen2021madams} explore sex trafficking networks with female traffickers by analysing publicly available federally prosecuted case files.
 Their work identifies operational characteristics, including the number of victims and traffickers, their ages, and whether or not victims are domestic or international, for 44 sex trafficking operations in the US.
-They also explore the roles and duties that women take on in sex trafficking networks.
+They also explore the roles and duties that women performed in sex trafficking networks.
 Their work does not, however, include the social and operational connections between traffickers and victims.

+\cite{mancuso2014not} investigated how a person's role in a sex trafficking network impacted their centrality measures by analyzing one trafficking network obtained from one case file that spanned Italy to Nigeria. \cite{campana2016structure} further explored the structure of that sex trafficking network, focusing on when multiple members of the network participated in the same trafficking events.
+We augment the social network perspective by incorporating the insights of domain experts and people with lived experiences in sex trafficking networks, elucidating hidden aspects of domestic sex trafficking networks that cannot be determined by advertisements or law enforcement investigations.

-\subsection{Background on OR Modeling of Sex Trafficking Networks}
+\subsection{\emph{Background on OR Modeling of Sex Trafficking Networks}}